Mekosuchinae: Origins

 The second hypothesis in particular would place the origin of the group in Asia, with the earliest mekosuchines then arriving in Australia before the Eocene.
 However, Ristevski and colleagues note that the gap between the two continents was substantially greater than it is today, meaning that such a journey would have required the crocodiles to traverse large stretches of ocean, or at the very least do a significant amount of island hopping (though the presence of islands in this time period is not certain).
 This manner of travel would in turn profit from at least some form of osmoregulation being present in early mekosuchines, which is known to be present in gharials and true crocodiles.
 However, the presence of salt glands as seen in these clades cannot be determined from fossils and with the exception of the insular taxa of the Quaternary all mekosuchines are exclusively known from inland environments.
 Still, Ristevski and colleagues note that certain extant alligatoroids venture into marine environments, to a lesser extent than true crocodiles, although they lack salt glands.
 Given that these hypothetical ancestral mekosuchines were likely to have been generalized animals similar to Kambara, it is very possible that they traversed long distances by swimming, possibly with at least some degree of salt tolerance.
+Hoffman and colleagues for their part note that histology of the long bones of Kambara suggest no evidence that early mekosuchines were any better at transoceanic dispersal than modern forms, but does not rule out rafting or island hopping as previously suggested.